lmzh123/CarND-Traffic-Sign-Classifier-Project/README.md

     return total_accuracy / num_examples
 ```

-The training consists then in optimize for every epoch the crossentropy as follows.
+The training consists in optimizing the CNN weights according to the cross entropy results for every epoch.

 ```
 # The features and labels are shuffled every epoch